-Humour at Work (Part 3): Clowning, Teasing & Satire
+Humour At Work #3 – Clowning, Teasing & Satire in the Office

 Ackroyd & Thompson believed the struggle for identity, is often played out through misbehaviour and joking in the work place.
-They identified three types of humour in work, labelling them as Clowning, Teasing and Satire.
+They identified three types of humour in work, labelling them as Clowning, Teasing and Satire in the Office.

-Clowning is a form of humour in which people make fools of themselves (become the butt of their own jokes), for the amusement of others.
-Although common place at work, it is the least acceptable form of humour to managers, because it wastes time and resources.
+Clowning is a form of humour in which people make fools of themselves (butt of their own jokes), for the amusement of others.
+Although common place at work, it is the least acceptable form of humour to managers; because it wastes time and resources.
 It is very much like the school classroom clown, who keeps disturbing the class and interrupts the teaching rhythm; bringing attention onto themselves and messing with the order.